vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

 }
 ```

-- `setDefaultAddress` - function for settings an existing billing address as default.
+- `setDefaultAddress` - a function for settings an existing billing address as default.
 This method accepts a single `params` object.
 The `params` has the following options:

     - `address: BillingAddressSetDefaultParams`